-Tori no Karaage (Japanese fried chicken) is a Japanese famous food and the best fried chicken in the world.
+Tori no Karaage (Japanese fried chicken) is a famous Japanese food and the best fried chicken in the world.
 It is not only easy to make but also flavorful and tasty.
-Once you make Tori no Karaage, you’ll want to add it to your ordinary recipe list!!
+Once you make Tori no Karaage, you’ll want to add it to your regular recipe list!!
 Here is the simple technique to make extra crispy Tori no Karaage.

 What is Tori no Karaage? (meaning)

-Tori no Karaage is a Japanese fried chicken made from tasty soy sauce, sake, ginger, and garlic marinade, coated in potato starch (Japanese: Katakuriko) and deep fried.
-They are super tasty and crispy.
-You can find Tori no Karaage at home, street-side food, Izakayas and restaurants.
+Tori no Karaage is Japanese fried chicken made from tasty soy sauce, sake, ginger, and garlic marinade, coated in potato starch (Japanese: Katakuriko) and deep fried.
+It is super tasty and crispy.
+You can find Tori no Karaage at home, street food, Izakayas and restaurants.
 I think every house has slightly different tasting Tori no Karaage.

 I grew up having my mom’s Tori no Karaage and have always loved it so much.
 When I was a student, I remember that I was so happy when my bento box had Tori no Karaage.
 It made my day.